-- 4.0 It is important to note that economic viability is not the key test of whether there should be on or off site affordable housing provision.
-Viability determines the overall amount of Affordable Housing costs. ie the appropriate percentage and the type (tenure and mix) of affordable housing sought regardless of whether this is provided on site, off site or as a commuted payment. - 4.1.
+- 4.1.
+It is important to note that economic viability is not the key test of whether there should be on or off site affordable housing provision.
+Viability determines the overall amount of affordable housing costs, i.e. the appropriate percentage and the type (tenure and mix) of affordable housing sought regardless of whether this is provided on site, off site or as a commuted payment.
+The District Council will presume at all stages of the pre-application process and planning application that the applicant will be able to meet the District Plan requirements for the delivery of affordable homes. - 4.2.
 The District Council should be notified of any issues at the pre-application stage that identify that the full requirement for affordable housing cannot be met on site.
 Issues of financial viability must be supported by a draft appraisal in a standardised and accessible format (see below).
-This should include details of discussions with Registered Providers of affordable housing to inform the value of affordable housing assumed within an Assessment. - 4.2.
-Where an application does not meet policy requirements for affordable housing, a viability assessment must be submitted in a standardised and accessible format with full supporting evidence to substantiate the inputs and assumptions used (detail set out in Developer Viability SPD) prior to a planning application being validated. - 4.3.
+This should include details of discussions with Registered Providers of affordable housing to inform the value of affordable housing assumed within an Assessment. - 4.3.
+Where an application does not meet policy requirements for affordable housing, a viability assessment must be submitted in a standardised and accessible format with full supporting evidence to substantiate the inputs and assumptions used (detail set out in Development Viability SPD) prior to a planning application being validated. - 4.4.
 If material changes are made to an application after submission that could affect scheme viability, a revised assessment is required which could delay determination.
 This highlights the importance of engaging with the District Council in pre-application discussions.
-If it has not been possible to determine the application within the timescale originally envisaged, it may be necessary to submit an updated viability assessment to reflect current market conditions. - 4.4.
-The viability assessment will be scrutinised by the District Council with advice from a suitably qualified external consultant and the cost of this external consultant is to be borne by the developer.
-The assessment will consider whether the approach adopted and inputs used are appropriate and adequately justified by evidence and will determine whether the level of planning obligations and other Development Plan requirements proposed by the applicant are the maximum that can be viably supported or whether further obligations and/ or a greater level of policy compliance can be achieved.
+If it has not been possible to determine the application within the timescale originally envisaged, it may be necessary to submit an updated viability assessment to reflect current market conditions.